Fankserver/docker-prosody/README.md

 	* Prosody data folder
 * __/var/log/prosody__:
 	* Log files for prosody
-	* Note: logfiles are disabled by default, because they only log to console for docker.
+	* Note: logfiles are disabled by default, because they only log to stdout & stderr for docker.
 * __/usr/src/prosody__:
 	* Prosody source code
 	* Note: will only be used for the build process and for debugging purpose.